binarynonsense/comic-book-reader/docs/README.en.md

 - Russian localization by [vanja-san](https://github.com/vanja-san)

-You can find info about how to contribute to the project in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+There's more info about how to contribute to the project in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License